kgroveshok/z80-homebrew/README.md

 * Exposed RC2014 connector
 * Digital video out (TODO)
 * Built-in address decoder for four devices (2 used above)
+* Tape support in progress on Device A by default and can be plugged into the bus.
+Long term on board.
 * Sound chip via SPI
 * External cart support via PIO 2 Port B. Adding support for:
    - Real time clock SPI (TODO)